larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

 5. Run a query to on the **ost\_user** table to show that the data was restore to the osticket schema (database).
 Notice that now the data from the application has been Lifted and Shifted into a MySQL server running in Azure PaaS.
 This means that there was zero data loss from the move to PaaS.

-6. Move back to the Azure portal and ensure that the osticket database shows in up in the database list.
+6. Move back to the Azure portal and ensure that the osticket database shows in up in the database list

 *Exit Criteria:*

--   The osticket database that was exported from the MySQL Cluster was restored to the Azure Database for MySQL Server.
+-   The osticket database that was exported from the MySQL Cluster was restored to the Azure Database for MySQL Server

--   A query was run showing that there was no data loss.
+-   A query was run showing that there was no data loss

 ### Task 3: Create the Web App